 When you already have a business or organization to run, you don’t want keeping up with the Twitter conversation to feel like a full-time job.

-I sat down with Danielle Cormier, social media specialist at Constant Contact, and asked her for her advice on how to find interesting and engaging content to share on Twitter.
+I sat down with Danielle Cormier, Community Manager at Constant Contact, and asked her for her advice on how to find interesting and engaging content to share on Twitter.

 Here is the transcript if you would rather read.

 What advice would you give to small businesses that are having trouble coming up content ideas on Twitter?